mdafaardiansyah/mdafaardiansyah/README.md

 ### Glad to see you here!
-I am a person who is always curious and tries new things related to the world of technology, especially in the field of websites, UI/UX and data science.
+I am a person who is always curious and tries new things related to the world of technology, especially in the field of Websites and DevOps.

 <br/>